dotpointer/dptools/README.md

 ### transfer

 Move files from one location to another using rsync, ftp or other services using cron.
 Useful in cronjobs.
 Made in PHP, configuration file is `/etc/dptools/transfer`.
+Made in PHP.

 ### update-flash